THE BIBLICAL INTERPRETATION OF THE

 Hebrew

-Gemini, “the Twins” follows after the sign of Taurus, “the Ox” where we saw symbolized the preaching of the gospel exclusively to the Jews.
-In the New Testament those who were laboring in word and doctrine were likened to “oxen” ploughing the field and sowing the good seed.
-(See 1 Cor.
+Gemini, the Twins, follows Taurus, the Ox, which symbolizes the gospel being preached exclusively to the Jews.
+In the New Testament, those laboring in word and doctrine were likened to oxen plowing the field and sowing the good seed (1 Cor.
 9:9; 1 Tim.
-5:18) As we come to the sign of Gemini a shift takes place from the exclusive preaching of the gospel to the Jews to the inclusion of the Gentiles.
+5:18).
+With Gemini, a shift occurs—the gospel expands beyond the Jews to include the Gentiles.

-2. It was on the third day that the other prisoners on the ship with Paul lost all hope of being saved because of extreme weather conditions.
-(Acts 27:19,20)
+3. On the third day of the storm, the prisoners lost all hope of being saved (Acts 27:19-20).

 The first occurrence of the number three in the Bible is from the third day of creation in Genesis 1 in which the dry land appeared up out of the water, and vegetation sprung up out of the earth.
 (See Gen. 1:9-12).
-It was on the third day that Christ rose from the grave.
+It was on the third day that Yahushua rose from the grave.
 Thus the number relates to being “raised up.”
-In like manner, the Gentiles were dead in their sins until they were raised up to new life by the blood of Christ.
+In like manner, the Gentiles were dead in their sins until they were raised up to new life by the blood of Yahushua.
 They were as the Scriptures state:

 “…without Christ, being aliens from the commonwealth of Israel, and strangers from the covenants of promise, having no hope, and without God in the world: But now in Christ Jesus ye who sometimes were far off are made nigh by the blood of Christ.
 For he is our peace, who hath made both one, and hath broken down the middle wall of partition between us.”
 (Eph.
 2:12-14)